 - Last layer – beetroot!
 Grate that shit, and lay over the carrots, covering the previous layer completely.
 Cover with a thick layer of mayonnaise.
 This time, don’t fucking bother about fluffiness; you can smother that shit around with the back of a tablespoon.
 Make sure the beetroot is completely covered.

-- Leave the dish the fuck alone for 1-2 hours at room temperature.
+- Leave the dish alone for 1-2 hours at room temperature.

 - Then put it away in a fridge (do not cover!), and let it sit there overnight, absorbing the juicy goodness of mayo that you so generously put in.